Skip to main content

 Supported: Fedora, Nobara, Fedora Asahi Remix

 dankinstall is tested on Workstation Edition but should work fine on any Fedora flavor.
-Fedora Asahi Remix hasn't been tested yet, but should work since all dependencies have arm64 variants.

 Ubuntu